top of page

 Connect to Microsoft 365 Defender

-In Microsoft Sentinel, select Data connectors, select Microsoft 365 Defender (Preview) from the gallery and select the Open connector page.
+In Microsoft Sentinel, select Data Connectors, select Microsoft 365 Defender (Preview) from the gallery and select the Open Connector page.

 The Configuration section has three parts: